Home > NLP Lessons > NLP State Management

 Creating a New NLP State

 This is where it gets interesting.
-The following exercise will rely on an understanding of submodalities, anchoring, and time lines.
-If you do not understand any of the steps,
+The following NLP state management exercise will rely on an understanding of submodalities, anchoring, and NLP Timelines.
+If you do not understand any of the steps, then please refer to those lessons - I want to keep the instructions simple here rather than complicate them with information that is available elsewhere.

 What we're going to do is create a brand new state.
 The first step is to pick four states that you would like to base the new state on.
 Perhaps you have a job interview coming up and want to create a killer 'job interview' state.
 For this I would pick something similar to the following, but it is important that you use whatever states you wish.
 So for this example, I will use the following states: Relaxed, Confident, Focused, and Eloquent.